git reset

 Knowing the index file is never really empty is important because it’s how git

-is able to do what it does.
-Running git status
+status is able to do what it does.
+Running git status will show “nothing to

 commit” because: